numToStr/site/pages/blog/messing-with-lua-metatables.md

 print(a.x) -- prints 10
 ```

-By providing `__call` metamethod, we can now call our table `a` as a function and still have access to it's property i.e., `a.x`.
+By providing `__call` metamethod, we can now call our table `a` as a function and still have access to its property i.e., `a.x`.
 We'll later see how we can combine this with `__index` to make a powerful abstraction.

 ### `__tostring`